KumarRahul01/KumarRahul01/README.md

 A passionate Full Stack Developer 🌟 on a mission to shape the web one pixel at a time.

 ## 💫 About Me:
-🚀 Full-Stack Developer | UI Enthusiast<br>⚡ Building sleek & high-performance web apps.<br>💡 Skilled in JavaScript, React.js, Tailwind, Node.js.<br>🎯 Passionate about UI, performance & problem-solving.<br>🌱 Exploring Next.js & advanced state management.<br> 📫 How to reach me **rahulk.dev2002@gmail.com**
+🚀 Full-Stack Developer | AI Enthusiast<br>⚡ Building sleek & high-performance web apps.<br>💡 Skilled in JavaScript, React.js, Next.js, TailwindCSS, Node.js.<br>🎯 Passionate about UI, performance & problem-solving.<br>🌱 Exploring Docker & AWS Deploments.<br> 📫 How to reach me **rahulk.dev2002@gmail.com**

 ## 🌐 Socials: